Stock Market

 Beyond The Horizon: Redux 2011

-Currently (May 2011), profit margins are cyclically high, near historical highs, and already at unsustainable levels with projected further increases over the next two years.
+As of May 2011, profit margins were cyclically high, near historical highs, and already at unsustainable levels, with projected further increases over the next two years.
 Beware.
-Rather than rehash old ground, this article will provide a speed-round of charts and limited commentary to explain the current conditions and the expectation for an earnings decline within the next few years.
-For the full explanation of the concepts relating to this article, please see “Beyond The Horizon: The EPS Cycle” and “Back To The Horizon: EPS Cycles Again” immediately below.
+Rather than rehash old ground, this article provides a speed-round of charts and limited commentary to explain conditions as of 2011 and the expectation for an earnings decline within the next few years.
+For the full explanation of the concepts relating to this article, please see “Beyond The Horizon: The EPS Cycle” and “Back To The Horizon: EPS Cycles Again,” immediately below.
 Once again, since the fundamental principles of the business cycle cause history to repeat itself, a decline in EPS should not be beyond your horizon!

 Last Updated